yusufyaman07/yusufyaman07/README.md

 🤭 I love learning new things and software

-📫How can you reach me yusufyaman00000@gmail.com
+📫 How can you reach me yusufyaman00000@gmail.com

 LinkedIn https://www.linkedin.com/in/yamanyusuf/